-The Headteacher, or in their absence the authorised member of staff, has the ultimate responsibility for safeguarding and promoting the welfare of pupils at their school.
+The Headteacher, or in their absence the authorised member of staff, has the responsibility as delegated by the Trust Board for safeguarding and promoting the welfare of pupils at their school.

 4. Local Safeguarding Partners

 Local safeguarding arrangements, as outlined in DfE Local Safeguarding transitional arrangements, are led by three safeguarding partners (local authorities, chief officers of police, and clinical commissioning groups).
 Safeguarding partners will agree the arrangements for themselves, and any relevant agencies they consider appropriate, e.g. schools, to work together to safeguard and promote the welfare of children in their area.
 Each local authority may have slightly different arrangements and full details of the school's local arrangements are outlined in Annex B of this document.